khakimoff/khakimoff/README.md

 ### :man_technologist:  About me:

-🚀 I'm a Full-Stack Developer with expertise in React, React Native, and Node.js.
+🚀 I'm a Full-Stack Developer with expertise in React, React Native and Node.js.

 🌐 Passionate about building scalable and performant web applications.